hongyuanmei/HMEIatJHU.github.io/_pages/recruitment.md

 Welcome!
 Thank you for your interest in working with me.

-I am generally interested in ***all kinds of machine learning problems*** and I'd be thrilled to work with you if you bring up your own research topics to me.
+I am generally interested in ***all kinds of machine learning problems***, and I'd be thrilled to work with you if you reach out to me with your favorite research topics.
 If you'd like to, please send your application to <hongyuan@ttic.edu>.
 Your application should include
 - your up-to-date CV;